Updated August 2006

 Conflicts of Interest

-I own no shares of stock or any other financial interest in any HIT-related company.
+I own no shares of stock or any other financial interest in any health IT-related company.
 My investments are managed in a wrap account, traded without my oversight or interest.
+I don’t check them often since I don’t like watching them go down in value.
 Unlike most IT executives you know, I do not receive free meals, trips, or honoraria from any organization, although I wouldn’t necessarily see those as a conflict of interest since I’m not dazzled by any of them.
 I don’t speak at conferences or on behalf of any vendor.
 I have no business interests outside of HIStalk.
-All payments received for HIStalk are for plainly visible sponsorship, other than a small payment I receive for writing editorials for Inside Healthcare Computing.
-Other than that, I work for a paycheck in my day job, which I keep separate from my HIStalk work as much as possible.
+All payments received for HIStalk are for plainly visible sponsorship.

 Reader Interaction